 Cooking boneless chicken breasts is seen as one of the easiest bbq skills to master.
 But slow down there, my grilling friend.
-There are a secrets you need to know to take it to the next level.
+There are a few tips that will help turn you from BBQ fan to BBQ pro.
 Here’s how to grill chicken on a gas grill.

 Grilled chicken recipes have long been a staple in our household.
-It’s my favorite meat to cook with by some way, with it taking centre place in some of my best BBQ recipe.
+It’s my favorite meat to cook with by some way, with it taking centre place in some of my best BBQ recipes.
 My fondest memories of summer involve cooking up beautiful chicken breasts on our terrace.

 Don’t get me wrong, I still love grilled burgers and steaks, but neither come close to chicken for me.
 Whether it’s simple chicken burgers or elaborate kebabs, there’s a great grilled chicken recipe for any meat-eater.